united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/_index.md

 +++

 We are glad that you want to start setting up right away!
-This guide is divided into 5 steps: Installation, Managing the System, Data Acquisition & Manipulation and Moving it to Production.
+This guide is divided into 5 steps: Installation, Managing the System, Data Acquisition & Manipulation and Moving to Production.

 ## 1. Installation using the Management Console

 The first chapter explains how to install the United Manufacturing Hub (UMH) on your local machine using the UMH Management console.
 Currently, the management console only supports local installations, but in the future, it will also support edge device installations.
 If you prefer an open-source approach, there is also a tutorial for using k3d.

-<a class="btn btn-primary" href"/getstarted/installation/" target="_blank" role="button" aria-label="Installing the UMH">Installing the UMH</a>
+<a class="btn btn-primary" href="/docs/getstarted/installation/" target="_blank" role="button" aria-label="Installing the UMH">Installing the UMH</a>

 ## 2. Managing the system